microsoft/microsoft-ui-xaml-specs/active/radiobuttons/RadioButtonsAPI.md

 # Background

-RadioButtons is our answer to enabling better keyboarding and narrator support for RadioButtons that need to be presented in a related list.
+The RadioButtons control is our answer to enabling better keyboarding and narrator support for RadioButtons that need to be presented in a related list.

-Currently, the only way to group RadioButtons is through using a StackPanel and individually labeling each RadioButton through its GroupName property in order for narrator to read out the options somewhat understandably.
+Currently, the only way to group single RadioButton elements today is through using a StackPanel and individually labeling each RadioButton through its GroupName property in order for narrator to read out the options somewhat understandably.

-However, using that method still left gaps in the narrator experience and StackPanel does not behave the way a user would expect when navigating the list via keyboard - RadioButtons was introduced to help solve those issues.
+However, using that method still leaves gaps in the narrator experience and StackPanel does not behave the way users expect when navigating the list via keyboard - RadioButtons was introduced to help solve those issues.

 # Description

-RadioButtons is a new control that enables you to create related lists of RadioButtons easily, while also fully supporting keyboarding and narrator functionality.
+RadioButtons is a new control that enables you to create groups of RadioButton objects easily, while also correctly supporting keyboarding and narrator functionality.

 # Examples

-The following example demonstrates how to create a small collective list of RadioButtons using RadioButtons.
+The following example demonstrates how to create a small collective group of RadioButton objects using the RadioButtons control.

 ```xaml
 <RadioButtons Header="App Mode" SelectedIndex="2">